lloydchang/aider-cline-gemini-exp-1121-space-invaders/README.md

 ---

-I was able to use this pull request to make a basic space invader game, but it wasn't playable.
+I was able to use that https://github.com/cline/cline/pull/851 pull request to make a basic space invader game, but it wasn't playable.

 Its logic only seems to load the main page.